schuderer/mllaunchpad/CONTRIBUTING.rst

    under a new header for this version.
 4. Change the line ``version = ...`` in ``setup.cfg`` to the new version number.
 5. Run ``nox`` again to make sure you did not break something.
-6. Commit and push the changes.
+6. Commit and push the changes and create a pull request.
-7. On GitHub, create a draft release, using the branch you just pushed.
-8. Modify/correct things in the draft release to your heart's content by changing things locally and pushing the changes (you can also create a pull request with this branch for more convenience).
+7. Modify/correct things in the PR to your heart's content, when satisfied, merge it to master.
+8. On GitHub, create a draft release with a tag name like e.g. ``v2.1.23``, at target ``master``, and a name like ``Release 2.1.23``.
+9. Get the doc's changes and paste it into the description (make it look nice).
-9. Publish the release from the GitHub user interface.
+10. Publish the release.
+11. Check that Travis CI deployed the release successfully.

 Alternatively, you can also release ``mllaunchpad`` with these commands (assuming you have already committed your version and changelog changes)::